 For running a PA system with a live band, some kind of monitor system is a must .
 Therefore, it is right to say that stage monitors are often the backbone of all good live performances.
 A musical performance is said to be good if your audience can hear you perfectly and if you can hear yourself and your band mates clearly as well.
 You also need to hear your instruments too.
 Failure to that, your ability to perform is diminished.
 This is true whether in a church, club or concert hall.

 Stage monitoring is a thing that monitoring professionals, performers and anyone working in this field should take very seriously.
-Seasoned monitoring entails having the correct equipment that is best suited with the nature of the chosen venue and performance, and lastly, setting up and its operation.
+Seasoned monitoring entails having the correct equipment that is ideally suited with the nature of the chosen venue and performance, and lastly, setting up and its operation.

 What is a stage monitor?